-Last but not least, the Cambridge dictionary defines technology as
+Last but not least, the Cambridge Dictionary defines technology as:

-'the practical, especially industrial, use of scientific discoveries'.
+'the practical, especially industrial, use of scientific discoveries.'

-Put it simply, we categorize a term as a technology term if it refers to a concept that indicates a method or a process for accomplishing a task in order to fulfill a practical purpose.
-With these given definition, among the list of terms that are itemized above, the following are assumed a technology term:
+Put simply, we categorize a term as a technology term if it refers to a concept that indicates a method or a process for accomplishing a task in order to fulfil a practical purpose.
+With these given definitions, among the list of terms that are itemized above, the following are assumed to be technology terms:

-- \checkmark natural language processing;
+- ✓ natural language processing

-- \checkmark machine translation;
+- ✓ machine translation

-- $\checkmark\,$ statistical machine translation.
+- ✓ statistical machine translation.